 The Personal Information Packet should be kept in the same safe, secure place you keep other important papers but it should be close, up to date and ready to be grabbed for leaving at a moment’s notice.

 The above information was obtained from the FEMA website, www.fema.org If you want to read more or go to their site, open the FEMA home page and, under the top header go to the link for the Plan and Prepare page and then to the “Are you Ready?” tab on the side of the page.

 Section 6: The Mailbox Signal System

 In this section we want to talk about a Mailbox Signal System.
-Early on we mentioned that when the firefighters first arrive on the scene of a fire they would first assess how well it could be contained and then extinguished.
-However, before they start to control the fire, they will first evacuate all persons that they feel are in harm’s way.
+Early on we mentioned that when the firefighters first arrive on the scene of a fire, they would first assess how well it could be contained and then extinguished.
+However, before they start to control the fire, they will first evacuate all persons who they feel are in harm’s way.
 For the most part, this will only involve one or two immediate neighbors adjacent to the fire with the rest of us being alerted for further developments.
 But in Section 2 we talked about worse-case scenarios where whole zones or worse, the whole community, would be told to leave immediately.
-As we are leaving it will be the firefighter’s job to check each home in the affected area or zone to make sure everybody is safely gone.
+As we are leaving, it will be the firefighters’ job to check each home in the affected area or zone to make sure everybody is safely gone.
 Unfortunately, many of us live at the bottom of long, steep driveways with little turn around space for a quick in and out by the firefighters.
 The DCES has come up with another way to help the firefighters.

 It is a simple solution to help our firefighters but it can lead to a disaster if the following rules are not adhered to: